 Threats and Protections

 While the snow leopard is a top predator in its mountain ecosystem, human activities pose serious threats to these cats and their habitat.
-That is why the Snow Leopard Trust works directly with the people sharing snow leopard habitat to find solutions that help both people and wildlife alike.
+Your support allows the Snow Leopard Trust works directly with the people sharing snow leopard habitat to find solutions that help both people and wildlife alike.

 - Mining: Mining activities also threaten snow leopard habitat.
 Miners use dangerous chemicals and explosives to extract minerals from the mountains where snow leopards live.
 These open pit mines cause severe ecological damage that forces snow leopards and their prey to relocate.